 India Recipes for Kids

 For our first cooking adventure in India we picked some kid friendly recipes and tasks that your child can do in the kitchen with you as they learn about Indian Food.
-We invited Amanda and her family over for an Indian Family dinner.
+We invited a family over for an Indian Family dinner.
 I had my 5 year old daughter help me prepare the meal.

 Mint Chutney Recipe